-By: Nicole McCarthy, Greenheart Work and Travel Cultural Outreach Assistant
+By: Nicole McCarthy, Greenheart International Service Learning and Outreach Manager

 You’ve found a place to live, settled in, and suddenly you’re faced with a housing emergency.
 These situations can be stressful, but you can prepare in advance by taking a few simple steps.
 Here are some tips on what to do in three common housing emergencies.

 Infestations: It’s not fun to think about sharing your space with mice, spiders or other bugs, but it is a reality (especially in summer).